-And just two days ago she had glanced up at him from her desk.
+Two days ago she glanced up at him from her desk.
 She had been staring nonstop at the proof for nearly fifty minutes without interruption.
 Now she stared at him.
 It was a pleading, urgent, withering stare, her eyes bloodshot.
 It was the kind of look an innocent man would give his jailer who also knows he’s innocent—and moments before his execution.
 The stare stopped him dead in the middle of his lecture on how to calculate cosines.
 He had to fumble through his notes, his mind scrambled totally, the class silent but quite aware that a very significant exchange had just taken place.
 He stuttered back into his lesson—but no person, present or past, had ever seen Aedan Conor so flustered.

 “To hell with this!” he snarled, sitting up.
 It was useless attempting to concentrate.
-He’d have to take the ungraded portion of each stack back to the cas—
+He’d have to take the ungraded portion of each stack back to the Cas—

 She stood in the entrance to the classroom, half lost in shadow and the yellow glare from his desk lamp.
 He came up with a start.
 Her voice was soft and unobtrusive; even so, it had shocked him back to the moment.